hphelion/documentation/v13/bindings.fog.block-storage.md

 1. List available volume backups for an account:

-        conn.volume_backups
+        volume = conn.volume_backups

 2. List details of volume backups:

-        conn.volume_backups.all(:details => true)
+        volume = conn.volume_backups.all(:details => true)

-        name    # returns the name of the volume backup status  # provides the status of the volume backup e.g., available created_at      # provides the date the backup was created availability_zone       # returns the availability zone where a backup is hosted volume_id       # returns the id of the volume container       # returns the container holding the backup
+        volume.name                     # returns the name of the volume backup volume.status                   # provides the status of the volume backup e.g., available volume.created_at               # provides the date the backup was created volume.availability_zone        # returns the availability zone where a backup is hosted volume.volume_id                # returns the id of the volume volume.container                # returns the container holding the backup

 3. Obtain the details of a volume backup by ID:

-        conn.volume_backups.get("VolumeBackup_id")
+        volume = conn.volume_backups.get("VolumeBackup_id")

-        name    # returns the name of the volume backup status  # provides the status of the volume backup e.g., available created_at      # provides the date the backup was created volume_id       # returns the id of the volume container       # returns the container holding the backup
+        volume.name             # returns the name of the volume backup volume.status           # provides the status of the volume backup e.g., available volume.created_at       # provides the date the backup was created volume.volume_id        # returns the id of the volume volume.container        # returns the container holding the backup

 4. Create a volume backup:

-        conn.volume_backups.create(
+        volume = conn.volume_backups.create(
                 :name => "My Volume Backup",
                 :volume_id => "volume_id")